 1. Delusions are defined as false, fixed beliefs that are not amenable to change when presented with clear contradictory reasoning or evidence.
 They are not consistent with the patient’s religious or cultural background.
 Delusions can be classified into various types, such as persecutory, referential, somatic, religious, grandiose, erotomanic, and nihilistic.
 The most common type of delusions is persecutory; the affected individuals believe that they are being persecuted by another individual or group and have a fear of being harmed or harassed.
 This can commonly present with beliefs that one is being followed, that they are being stolen from, or that their food is being tampered with.

 2. Hallucinations are the perception of sensory phenomena without an external stimulus.
 Hallucinations can occur in any sensory domain.
-The most common type seen in psychiatric illness is auditory hallucinations, which often consist of one or more familiar or unfamiliar voices.
+The most common type seen in psychiatric illness is auditory hallucinations, which often consist of ≥1 familiar or unfamiliar voice.
 These voices are often derogatory in nature and can be distressing to the affected individual.
 Voices can also command patients to perform certain actions; most worrisome would be the command to harm themselves or others.
 Hallucinations occurring in other sensory domains (eg, visual hallucinations) are less common in patients with psychiatric illness.
 As such, nonauditory hallucinations should increase suspicion for an underlying secondary cause of psychotic illness (eg, delirium).

 3. Disorganized speech reflects an impairment of cognitive organization that can affect individuals with psychosis and can manifest in their speech patterns.
 Disorganized thinking exists on a continuum from mild (eg, circumstantiality) to moderate (eg, tangentiality) to severe (eg, loosening of associations, word salad).
 In circumstantiality, affected patients provide more information than needed when answering a question, causing the conversation to drift off topic before providing an appropriate answer.
 In tangentiality, the conversation will deviate and not return to the specific question.
 In word salad, words and phrases appear random and unintelligible with no discernible connection.